A spate of crimes, from burglaries to shoplifting, kept police busy at the weekend and resulted in multiple arrests.

 Of the four people arrested in connection with the burglaries, three were youth offenders.

-During the weekend police officers also arrested a 42-year-old man in Havelock North, and charged him with a range of offences.
+During the weekend officers also arrested a 42-year-old man in Havelock North, and charged him with a range of offences.
 These included shoplifting, theft, unlawfully taking a motor vehicle, wilful trespass, and failing to stop for police.

 He was placed into custody and was scheduled to appear in court later this month.